 We do these extreme diet and exercise plans in the name of health, but what often happens instead is that we end up stressing our metabolisms to the point that our health starts to suffer as a result.

-7 Signs Your Healthy Lifestyle Is Stressing Your Metabolism:
+7 Signs Your Healthy Lifestyle Is Ruining Your Metabolism:

 Do any of these seven signs sound familiar to you?